Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Result

+The light signal timing on the C4 module from all cosmic runs is shown in Fig.~\ref{fig:datatimingcosmics}.
+A flat timing profile is observed as expected.
+Similar timing profiles are observed on the other XA modules.

-Fig.~\ref{fig:datatiming} shows an observed beam bunch structure in data on the C4 module closest to the neutron source.
-A similar beam time profile is observed in all PNS runs, with a slight shift of the observed number of bunches due to data acquisition time.
-An exponential function is fitted to the decay part of the spectrum between 12000 and 60000 time ticks (i.e., 192 - 960 $\mu$s), and a decay time constant of 283 $\pm$ 12 $\mu$s is obtained.
+Fig.~\ref{fig:datatiming} shows an observed neutron beam bunch structure in a PNS run on the C4 module closest to the neutron source.
+A similar beam time profile is observed in all PNS runs, with a slight variation in the observed number of bunches that could be related to the shift of the TTL signal from the PNS hardware or a changed configuration of the time that is read out before the TTL trigger.
+After the neutron beam stops, we observe a drop in the light signals due to the expected decrease in neutron activity over time.
+An exponential function is fitted to the decay part of the spectrum between 6300 and 64000 time ticks (i.e., 100.8 - 1024 $\mu$s), and a decay time constant of 257 $\pm$ 8 $\mu$s is obtained.

 To further understand the processes that contribute to the exponential decay tail in the timing spectrum, we first reproduce the timing structure observed in the data.
-We assign a random time to the original neutron in the Fluka simulation, assuming a time structure with 5 bunches, each one 60 $\mu$s separated by 20 $\mu$s, of which only the last one and a half are in the trigger window.
+In the Fluka simulation, all neutrons are produced at time zero.
+In the offline analysis, we assign a random time to the time-zero neutron, assuming a time structure with 5 beam bunches, each 60 $\mu$s apart, separated by 20 $\mu$s.
+An extra time offset is applied depending on how many beam bunches are observed in the DAQ window.
 Fig.~\ref{fig:datatiming} right plot shows the time distribution of optical photons from all simulated neutron events.
-The characteristic decay time constant is fit to be 254.5 $\pm$ 68 $\mu$s in the Fluka simulation from the decay spectrum between 100 and 900 $\mu$s, consistent with that obtained in the fit to data within one standard deviation.
+The characteristic decay time constant is fit to be 255 $\pm$ 68 $\mu$s in the Fluka simulation from the decay spectrum between 100 and 900 $\mu$s, in good agreement with that obtained in the fit to data within one standard deviation.
 Fluka simulation also suggests the decay time spectrum receives primary contribution from the neutron interactions outside the active LAr volume.